-Scam Alert: Citizens Are Receiving Scam Calls - Don't Be a Victim
+Scam Alert: Citizens Are Receiving Scam Calls

 The Athens-Clarke County Police Department has received two complaints today from concerned citizens who have received suspicious calls.

 In one incident, the victim received a call from a male who identified himself as ACCPD Sergeant Parker.
 He said he had court documents concerning her and needed an email address so he could send them to her.
 She gave him an address and when she received the documents, it was an arrest warrant signed by a local judge.
 A short time later the suspect called back and told her to send a certain amount of money on different cards.
 Once the money was sent, she was instructed to call him or Lieutenant Scarborough and they would “take care of the warrant.”

 In the second incident, the victim received a similar call involving jury duty.
 The victim was directed by "Officer Parker" to secure an amount of money and wire it to them and they would take care of the "warrant."